hesmoar/EditorialPublisher/README.md

 IN CONSTRUCTION

 ## Roadmap
-1. file management.
+1. [ ] Load versions from Kitsu into Resolve timeline
+   * [ ] Latest versions for each shot
+   * [ ] Based on a Playlist
+   * [ ] Ask user for specifc tasks
+   * [ ] Flag user if any shot has changed from the latest editorial cut

+2. [ ] File management.
-   * Check for existing files and names
+   * [ ] Check for existing files and names based on a specific directory structure
-   * Creation of folders and files
+   * [ ] Creation of folders and files
-   * Syncronization using Syncthing,
+   * [ ] Syncronization setup using syncthing or other file management systems
    * File Management could maybe work with Prism.
-   * File management should also be as modular as possible so it can be software agnostic.
+   * [ ] File management should also be as modular as possible so it can be software agnostic.

-2. update based on a playlist, flag if any of the shots cut length has changed from latest editorial update. (this should also be flagged when publishing in animation or layout or whatever step.)
-3. Load latest versions of shots regardless of task.
-Ask the user if they want any specific tasks
-4. This should be as software agnostic as possible, so also implement other editorial softwares like kdknife
+3. [ ] Add support to transitions, effects and other elements done in multiple tracks by editorial.

+4. [ ] Implement other editorial software
+   * [ ]

-5. - []Investigate what would be the input for editorial from storyboard or animatic.
+5. [ ] Investigate what would be the input for editorial from storyboard or animatic.
 Exports from storyboarder or toon boom storyboard.

-6. - [] Add support to transitions, effects and other elements done in multiple tracks by editorial.
-7. Currently Kitsu and OpenTimelineIO services are running on a vm
+6. [x] Currently Kitsu and OpenTimelineIO services are running on a vm

 ## License
 This project is licensed under the MIT License.